CorrineC/full-stack-study/git/NOTES.md

 - Customer Support.
 Bug fixes don't have to wait for the next major release anymore!
 - Human Resources.
 Use Git to attract new programmers!
 - Budget Management.
 The man hours saved with shorter development cycles is more than worth the time it takes to learn Git.

+# What is an SSH Key?

+An SSH key is a credential for the secure shell network protocol.
+It is used for remote communication (file transfer, network management, etc.) between machines on an unsecured network.
+It uses a combination of public and private key to encrypt data.
+The private key is not derived from the public key.
+SSH keys can be used in Git as lieu of a traditional password to push or pull remote repositories.

+## Creating an SSH Key on Mac and Linux

+1. Create a new SSH key using the email as a label
+2. Specify a file location to save the key
+3. Enter a secure passphrase (an additional layer of security)
+4. Add the new key to ssh-agent (keychain)